gellison1505/Purple-Homework/Etsy/Readme.md

 **Grading Rubric**

 * 7 points: Large layout closely resembles the target
-* 4 points: Mobile layout closely resembles the target
+* 5 points: Mobile layout closely resembles the target
-* 2 points: Reasonable choice of typography (use the "system font" trick mentioned above or pick your own fonts) & reasonable match of font weights/color schemes
+* 2 points: Reasonable choice of typography (use the "system font" trick mentioned above or pick your own fonts) and reasonable match of font weights/color schemes
-* 2 points: Fine details: rounded corners as needed, icons in toolbar, nice search form with seamless "Search" button, orange custom checkmarks, search placeholder text ("Search for items or shops")
+* 1 points: Fine details: rounded corners as needed, icons in toolbar, nice search form with seamless "Search" button, orange custom checkmarks, search placeholder text ("Search for items or shops")